 Information for Defendants in Sexual Assault Cases

-If you have been charged with rape or felony sexual assault, you may have to take tests for HIV (human immunodeficiency virus), the virus that causes AIDS.
-Under New York State law, the person (the victim) you are accused of raping or sexually assaulting can ask the court to make you take HIV tests.
+If you have been charged with rape or felony sexual assault, you may have to take tests for HIV (human immunodeficiency virus).
+Under New York State law, the person you are accused of raping or sexually assaulting (the victim) can ask the court to make you take HIV tests.
 If the court agrees, you (the defendant) will have to take these tests.
 This is called Defendant HIV Testing.

 How does Defendant HIV Testing work?

 If the court orders you to undergo HIV testing, a county or state public health officer will conduct the test.
-Before the test, the public health officer will explain:
+Before the test, the officer will tell you:

 • What positive HIV test results mean.